microsoft/live-share/docs/quickstart/share.md

 If you would prefer to hide or completely exclude certain files or folders from the collaboration session, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

+> **WARNING:** While changes made to .vsls.json made during a collaboration session are picked up automatically on Windows and macOS when **not** using a case sensitive filesystem, there is a **bug** where these changes are not reliably picked up on Linux or macOS when hosting from a **case sensitive** filesystem.
+(The guest's filesystem has no affect on this issue.)
+As a workaround, *make changes to .vsls.json prior to starting a collaboration session if you are hosting from a case sensitive filesystem*.

 ### 5. Start a collaboration session

 Next, simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.